-This document contains important information about resuming in-person research in light of the COVID-19 public health crisis.
+This document contains important information about participating in in-person research in light of the COVID-19 public health crisis.
 COVID-19 refers to the virus being spread in communities across the globe.
 We are providing you with important information about COVID-19 and we ask that you consider the following information to determine if study participation is right for you at this time.

-COVID-19 is a respiratory condition caused by SARS-CoV2, which can be spread by respiratory droplets, mainly from person-to-person.
+COVID-19 is a respiratory condition caused by SARS-CoV2, which can be spread by respiratory droplets and aerosols, mainly from person-to-person.
 This can happen between people who are in close contact with one another (less than 2 metres).
 It is also possible that a person can get COVID-19 by touching a surface or object (such as a doorknob or counter surface) that has the virus on it, then touching their mouth, nose or eyes.
-As new vaccines emerge and the public has access, it is important to remain vigilant in all safety precautions until Public health deems it appropriate to change our behaviour.
+It is important to remain vigilant in all safety precautions until Public health deems it appropriate to change our behaviour.